Hans Kippenberger: Nazi Germany

 The political backdrop was transformed with the Nazi seizure of power, in January 1933.
 The new government lost little time in transforming Germany into a one-party dictatorship.
-Kippenberger was one of those who participated in the (illegal) meeting of the party central committee held at the Ziegenhals café, near Berlin, on 7 February 1933.
+Kippenberger was one of those who participated in the (illegal) meeting of the party central committee held at the Sporthaus Ziegenhals, near Berlin, on 7 February 1933.
 The meeting would subsequently be celebrated as both the first and last meeting of the Communist Party Central Committee held in Nazi Germany.

 The Reichstag fire, on 27 February 1933, was immediately blamed on the Communist Party, and by the end of the year, participants in the Ziegenhals meeting and most of the other active party politicians had either fled abroad or been arrested.
 The Communist Party structure was shattered.
 Kippenberger took on and preserved much of its paramilitary apparatus under conditions of enhanced secrecy and certain important tasks were accomplished, but the Gestapo nevertheless succeeded in infiltrating his information and communications structures.

 Kippenberger, operating for some purposes under the code name "Leo", was feverishly sought by the Gestapo in 1933 and 1934.
 Meanwhile, despite having to operate underground or increasingly out of Paris, the party had lost none of its appetite for internal feuding.
 The arrest of Ernst Thälmann on 3 March 1933 had left a vacuum at the top of the party.
 To the extent that the quasi-military apparatus under Kippenberger remained effective, it supported the opponents of Walter Ulbricht and Wilhelm Pieck in the increasingly-polarised leadership struggle that ensued.